Paul-Reed/cloudflare-ufw/README.md

 # cloudflare-ufw
-Script to update UFW with Cloudflare IPs
+Script to update UFW with Cloudflare IPs.

-This script was kindly [written by Leow Kah Man](https://www.leowkahman.com/2016/05/02/automate-raspberry-pi-ufw-allow-cloudflare-inbound/) and I've added a few tweaks!

 ### Setup
 Assuming that you already have ufw installed (now a pre-installed package in most linux distros), firstly ensure that ufw is not enabled;